 3. Trump Tower – 56th Street and 5th Avenue

-America’s favorite presidential candidate has a thing for the gilded and the gaudy.
+America’s former president has a thing for the gilded and the gaudy.
 The marble and granite water wall in the lobby of Trump Tower flows down nearly five stories to the bar and eating area down below.
 Though large, the water is quite silent.

 4. Bronx Botanical Garden